duedil-ltd/portainer/README.md

 #### Notes

-- Pushing built images to the public docker index is currently not supported
+- Pushing built images to the public Docker index is currently not supported
-- Support for docker client ~>1.7.0 requires Apache Mesos >=0.23.0 ([MESOS-3279](https://issues.apache.org/jira/browse/MESOS-3279))

 --------------------------------------------------------------------------------